jeffreykegler/hoonlint/misc/whitespace.md

 rather than following the logic of the syntax, the boundaries at the criss-cross TISTIS line would cross each other.

+HEPHEP's may also be joined into criss-cross lines.

 ## Proper spacing of 1-jogging hoons